anteoas/replicant-mini-app/README.md

 1.  `[:db/assoc :something/draft :event/target.value]`

 The event handler has access to a reference to the atom we use to store the state of the app.
 You can probably guess what the action does.
 But of course we are not `assoc`iating `:event/target.value` into the database.
-We will first replace it with the actual value of the input field.
+The event handler will first replace it with the actual value of the input field.
 We can do this because Replicant will provide the event handler with some data of the event, includingthe DOM event object.
 We refer to this replacing as _enriching_ the action.
 See the `enrich-action-from-event` function.

 Enrichment also involves replacing certain forms in the actions with data from the database (using the `enrich-action-from-state` function).
 This is in play when submitting the form, which will fire an event of two actions:

 1. `[:dom/prevent-default]`
 2. `[:db/assoc :something/saved [:db/get :something/draft]]`

 The first action will be replaced with a `(.preventDefault js-event)` call .
-It's the section action that has the state enrichment.
+It's the _second_ action that has the state enrichment.
 The form `[:db/get :something/draft]` will be replaced with the value of the database at the key `:something/draft`.

 We can take a look at the console log of this example run: